 At the simplest level, screening could be said to be about scanning the horizon for things that are anomalous, or that might indicate a problem.
 But this seemingly simple act can, as I noted in The importance of consent, carry risks of its own, and once you begin to analyse the concept of screening, some very tricky questions emerge.
 These questions have been of interest to me for many years, and I have written (and talked) a lot about them in different arenas.
 This post gathers together a number of my thoughts, books and articles on the subject of screening and links to all of the articles that I have written on this topic which are freely available on this website.

 The Art of Questioning is an opinion piece which is now more than twenty years old.
 It was the first article in which I argued that it might be helpful to break down the different interventions and tests that pregnant and birthing women are offered into different categories in order that we – whether as women, midwives and/or birth workers – can more clearly see what is being offered, with what intention and with what potential consequences.
 I also wrote about these ideas in a booklet which later turned into What’s Right For Me?
-At the same time, I was applying some of the questions to topics such as anti-D, vitamin K and group B strep, with articles on the latter topic including The war on group B strep and an article that (had there been room on the page in the journal) would have been called Giant breakthrough in screening or great big stressor?, but which had to be abbreviated to Giant breakthrough or great big stressor? instead!
+At the same time, I was applying some of the questions to topics such as anti-D, vitamin K and group B strep, and I have now written so much about each of these topics that they have become an information hub on my website.
+Here they are:

 In Screening and the Consequences of Knowledge, which looked in more depth at some of the areas that I had previously written about, including group B strep, I again pointed out how much of what midwives do can be considered as screening, and quoted Barbara Katz-Rothman (2001), who raised a really important point about the relationship between information and time: